Cghlewis/data-mgmt-ed-research-book/_book/05-planning.md

 ## Task management systems

-While tools such as our checklists, workflow diagrams, and SOPs allow us to document and share our processes, it can be tricky to manage the day to day implementation of those processes.
+While tools such as our checklists, workflow diagrams, and SOPs allow us to document and share our processes, it can be tricky to manage the day-to-day implementation of those processes.
 The planning phase is a great time to choose a task management system [@gentzkow_code_2014].
 Keeping track of various deadlines and communications across scattered sources can be overwhelming and using a task management system may help remove ambiguity about the status of task progress.
 Rather than having to regularly check in via email for status updates or reading through various meeting notes to learn about decisions made, a task management system allows you to assign tasks to responsible parties, set deadlines based on timelines, track progress, and capture communication and decisions all in one location.

 There are many existing tools that allow teams to assign and track tasks, schedule meetings, track project timelines, and document communication.
 Without endorsing any particular product, some project/task management tools that I know education research teams have used include: